|£38,359 to £47,109 per annum, pro rata

-You will be based at London College of Fashion and London College of Communication.
+You will be based at London College of Communication (Elephant & Castle) and London College of Fashion East Bank (Stratford).
 You will be expected to work flexibly across other college sites when required.

 You will hold a recognised teaching qualification and specialist qualification in the area of SpLD support.
 You will hold professional membership with a professional body (e.g. Patoss, ADSHE, the British Dyslexia Association, or the Dyslexia Guild) that enables you to meet NMH/DSA-QAG registration guidelines.

-You will have comprehensive training or a qualification in autism, or be willing to work towards this qualification within the first year.
+You will have comprehensive training or a qualification in autism or be willing to work towards this qualification within the first year of your appointment.

 You will have experience of teaching students within a Higher Education/Further Education setting.
 Equally, you are able to work effectively in a team and are able to build and nurture good working relationships.
 You must be committed to inclusion.